hschickdevs/Telegram-Crypto-Alerts/README copy.md

    #### `/cancelalert <BASE/QUOTE> <INDEX>`

-   Cancels the pair alert at the given index (use /viewalerts <base/quote> to see the indexes)
+   Cancels the pair alert at the given index.

    | Parameter | Description |
    |-------------------|-------------|